Royals sign 16-year-old Japanese pitcher out of junior high

 KANSAS CITY, Mo.
 (AP) Kaito Yuki is headed to the Kansas City Royals organization instead of attending high school in Japan.

-The team signed Yuki, a 16-year-old pitcher, out of junior high to a standard seven-year minor league contract Sunday.
+The 16-year-old pitcher agreed Sunday to a minor league contract with a $322,500 signing bonus.
 He is thought to be the first Japanese junior high school player to sign with a major league club.

-”I wanted to play in the United States as soon as possible, rather than playing high school ball at Koshien Stadium (in Japan’s iconic national championship),” Yuki said in a Royals press release.
+”I wanted to play in the United States as soon as possible, rather than playing high school ball at Koshien Stadium (in Japan’s iconic national championship),” Yuki said in statement issued by the Royals.

 ”My goal is to do well in the majors.
 Not everybody is given that chance, so I want to do my best,” he said at a news conference in his hometown of Osaka.